AlexeyProvorov/The-world-as-a-knitting-needle/Duolingo.md

 10. A university degree is essential?
 Some people believe that a university degree is the one good way to find a job, other people think that you don't have to get a degree if you possess necessary skills to fulfill the issue at the job.
 Where is the truth?
 In a nutshell, I believe that both groups of people are partly right here and both groups also partly wrong, so the truth placed somewhere in the middle.
 I am gonna tell you my point of view based on my own way of education.
-My extensive experience that I've got throughout my whole life
+My extensive experience that I've got throughout my whole life tells me that I could say something essential about the topic.
+As an example, I am currently working for an international company without a university degree.
+As you can see, my path shows that